FXIhub/xfel2145/analysis/README.md

 By having all the efforts combined in one place you'll be able to **learn** from eachother, **avoid duplicating** work, and immediately see your **impact**.

+It also contains the special `tutorial` folder which contains examples to help you get started analysing data.